anyblockanalytics/thegraph-allocation-optimization/README.md

 [pyomo.org](pyomo.org).

 ### Log-Files
-The script is called with the above parameters.
+The script is called with the provided parameters.
 Each run of the script is logged in **./logs/** The log file contains the date and time of execution.
 For example, a log file is then called:
 **"07042021_06:37:06.log"**.